junjie-ren/junjie-ren.github.io/_includes/about/en.md

 I am on the 2023--2024 job market.

 My research interests lie in the fields of behavioral and experimental economics, and applied microeconometrics, with a focus on people's perceptions and beliefs of certain aspects of ourself, such as our self-confidence and attention.
-Method-wise, I build simple models to derive testable implications, and run experiments and empirical tests to verify them.
+Method-wise, I build simple models to derive testable implications and run experiments and empirical tests to verify them, in order to infer credible causality.

 Prior to my PhD studies, I worked as a full-time research assistant at [The Chinese University of Hong Kong, Shenzhen](http://www.cuhk.edu.cn/en).
 I did my master's in economics at [The Hong Kong University of Science and Technology](https://www.ust.hk/).